WeiChihChern/Canny-Edge-Implementation/README.md

 **Working on:**

 Use vector or array for storing different caluclate values like magnitudes, gradient and even convolution result.
-For a 1-D array, looping through it could be faster than two for-loops.